 Westmalle Castle

-Westmalle Castle, locally known as Kasteel Westmalle, lies just north of the village with the same name, northeast of the city of Antwerp, in the province of Antwerp in the Flemish region in Belgium.
+Westmalle Castle, locally known as Kasteel Westmalle, lies just north of the village with the same name, in the province of Antwerp, in the Flemish Region of Belgium.

 To be honest, this isn't a 'real' castle.
-Westmalle Castle started out as a large farm around 1100 and stayed that way until 1449.
-It was the residence of the representatives of the Dukes of Brabant.
+Westmalle Castle began as a large farm around 1100 and remained that way until 1449.
+It served as the residence of the Dukes of Brabant's representatives and was originally called "Hoeve ten Driesse."
+In 1449, the estate was sold by the Duke of Brabant to Henri van der Moelen, a member of the city council of nearby Antwerp.

-Later the estate went to the family De Cottereau through marriage.
-It was Evrard de Cottereau who built the present castle in 1561.
+Later, the estate passed to the De Cottereau family through marriage.
+Evrard de Cottereau built the current castle in 1561.

-In 1702 Westmalle Castle was claimed by the creditors of this family.
-The courts however returned it.
-In 1743 the castle was bought by JB.
-Powis whose family resided in the castle until 1847.
+In 1702, Westmalle Castle was claimed by the family's creditors; however, the courts returned it to the family.
+In 1743, the castle was purchased by JB.
+Powis, whose family lived there until 1847.

 Gallery